-- (1) If applicable, compliance would prevent licensed operations in accordance with 935 CMR 500:000: Adult Use of Marijuana, and 935 CMR 502:000: Colocated Adult-Use and Medical-Use Marijuana Operations; - (2) Compliance would cause undue hardship to the requestor; - (3) If applicable, the requestor's non-compliance does not jeopardize the health or safety of any patient or the public; - (4) If applicable, the requestor has instituted compensating features that are acceptable to the Commission; - (5) The Commission may delegate its authority to the Executive Director to waive administrative regulatory requirements under either 935 CMR 500.000 or 935 CMR 501.000.
+- (1) If applicable, compliance would prevent licensed operations in accordance with 935 CMR 500.00: Adult Use of Marijuana, and 935 CMR 502:000: Colocated Adult-use and Medical-use Marijuana Operations; - (2) Compliance would cause undue hardship to the requestor; - (3) If applicable, the requestor's noncompliance does not jeopardize the health or safety of any patient or the public; - (4) If applicable, the requestor has instituted compensating features that are acceptable to the Commission; - (5) The Commission may delegate its authority to the Executive Director to waive administrative regulatory requirements under either 935 CMR 500.000: Adult Use of Marijuana or 935 CMR 501.000.
 The Executive Director may determine the process or manner of the waiver process, including whether a registrant, licensee or applicant is required to request a waiver in writing. - (6) There can be no waiver of statutory requirements.
 A waiver of the regulatory requirements cannot pose a risk to the public health, safety or welfare.